Eryc123Y/FIT2004-Resources/Master Theorem/MT.typ

 = Master Theorem: the Silver Bullet
 If you have made it this far, after understanding the above-mentioned methods, you are now ready to learn the Master Theorem!
 The Master Theorem is a powerful tool for solving recurrence relations of a specific form, and it allows us to get the time complexity of an algorithm in a simple and straightforward way, without the need for complex derivations or proofs or calculations like what we have done in the previous sections.
 However, the most important part is not how the theorem is like and how we can use it, but why it works.
 We will first discuss the intuition behind the Master Theorem from a basic case, and then generalise it to the Master Theorem.

-To make the following contents more readable, we introduce _devide and counquer recurrence relation_.
+To make the following contents more readable, we introduce _divide and conquer recurrence relation_.
 Some of the contents in this part are from Discrete Math and Its Applications by Kenneth H. Rosen @rosenDiscreteMathematicsIts2018.
 We introduce one terminology from the book here, and we will use it in the following sections.

 #definition("Divide and Conquer Recurrence Relation")[
   A *divide and conquer recurrence relation* is a recurrence relation of the form: